-You can think of the moon being about as wide as the United States.
-From the west to east coast, it can fit on the moon.
+The moon is as wide as the United States.
+From the west to the east coast, the whole United States can fit on the moon.

-If you measure the moon’s surface area, it could fit all of Europe, China, United States, Brazil and South Africa all together.
+If you measure the moon’s surface area, it could fit all of Europe, China, the United States, Brazil, and South Africa altogether.

 READ MORE: How Far Is the Moon?